daviderovell0/usi-lab-group/content/home/image.md

 # Order that this section appears on the page.
 weight: 30

-title: Come explore
+title: Explore our lab
-subtitle: our lab in the city of Lugano
+subtitle: in the city of Lugano

 design:
   columns: '2'